secyber/CTF/(web) amogsus-api.md

 ![](Images/Pasted%20image%2020230809182051.png?raw=true)

+## Using the ID

-Another way, wrapping everything is just double-quotes (which in some cases would be best), would be to hijack a user (in this case of `id=1`) and change it so that we are able to login with new credentials and `sus=1`.
+Another way, wrapping everything in just double-quotes (which in some cases would be best), would be to hijack a user (in this case of `id=1`) and change it so that we are able to login with new credentials and `sus=1`.
 In this case, the query is:
 ```
 UPDATE users SET username="",password='',sus=1 WHERE id=1 -- -"", password="'password'" WHERE username="",password='',sus=1 WHERE id=1 -- -""
 ```